nasa/cumulus-orca/tasks/request_files/README.md

                     for the restore request.
 Valid values are 'Standard'|'Bulk'|'Expedited'.
                 DB_QUEUE_URL
                     The URL of the SQS queue to post status to.
+                ORCA_DEFAULT_BUCKET
+                    The bucket to use if dest_bucket is not set.
             Returns:
                 The value from inner_task.
                 Example Input: